albertogg/albertogg.github.com/_posts/2014-03-23-rake-tasks-and-jekyll-posts.md

 - Downcase the slug and change spaces with dashes.
 - Remove any accents of words from the slug.
 - Create a new `.md` file in the `_drafts` directory and use the new slug as file name.
+- Add the front-matter to the file with: layout, title, description, category and tag.

 When draft is ready: